zackarno/slapaDAP/README.md

 # slapaDAP
 Designed to facilitate the development of reviewable Data Analysis Plans (DAP) and accelerate the transition to working mobile data collection tools (XLSForm).
-The framework is designed with a "DAP first" outlook which is meant emphasizes the importance of having a strong data analysis plan prior to the coding of the questionnaire.
+The framework is designed with a "DAP first" approach which is meant emphasizes the importance of having a strong data analysis plan prior to the coding of the questionnaire.

 The functions are meant to speed up aspects of questionnaire design/tool development to provide researchers with more time to focus on building stronger research designs/data analysis plans.